sipec/cassava/knowledge.md

 - Keep parsing logic separate in lib/parser
 - Focus on simplicity over performance initially
 - Add error boundaries around key components
+- CSV rows with missing fields are padded with empty strings to match the longest row length
+  - This matches spreadsheet behavior and preserves all data
+  - Empty strings are treated as null values by our type system

 Component Style: